 work is conducted collaboratively with students and colleagues;

 the primary current thrust aims to test our

 ambitious "commonsense-core hypothesis" (see links below).

-This research is currently supported in part by external
+This research is largely supported by external

-grants from NSF, ONR, AFOSR.
+grants, such as from NSF, ONR, ARO, and AFOSR.

 University of Maryland